 In most cases, the 'AKA Clay' forgeries don't resemble a normal Muhammad Ali autograph.
 Real 'AKA Clay' signatures look like a usual Ali signature with 'AKA Cassius Clay' added underneath.
 Like everything else, it is important to know what you are buying because many people are unsure about this particular signature.

 The top row of pictures are authentic 'AKA Clay' signatures, the bottom row are in my opinion, forgeries.
 The first forgery is the Operation Bullpen style, you will find it signed in all different types of markers from the blue sharpie (shown) to various paint pens.
 The second is another somewhat common forgery. notice the high loop on the 'M', the choppy writing, and the lack of an 'l' in 'Ali'.
 The last two are poor forgeries that can be found at many online shops.

 This card was inserted into packs of 1992 Pro Line football cards.
-There is an unsigned version which means there are possibilities of forgeries so you need to know what you are buying.
-There are key things to look out for, such as: The base card has the words "Team NFL" and the number 1 in a teal box in the bottom right corner, the autographed version does not.
-The autographed version has a stamped seal which says "Certified Authentic NFL" in the bottom right corner, the base card does not.
-Ali also signed some cards 'Cassius Clay', it is unknown exactly how many he signed this way but the book value is roughly double the 'Ali' version.
+There are two versions of this card, an unsigned card and a signed card.
+There are key differences to look out for, such as: The base card (unsigned) has the words "Team NFL" and the number 1 in a teal box in the bottom right corner, the autographed version does not.
+The autographed version has a embossed seal which says "Certified Authentic" with the NFL logo in the bottom right corner.
+There are also some signed 'Cassius Clay', it is unknown exactly how many were signed this way.

 Hologram Stickers and COA's 12/30/07